feelpp/feelpp-book/QuickReference/Mesh/iterators.md

 # Mesh iterators {#iterators}

+Feel++ mesh data structure allows to iterate over its entities: elements, faces, edges and points.

 The following table describes free-functions that allow to define mesh region over which to operate.
 MeshType denote the type of mesh passed to the free functions in the table.

 > **Note** MeshType can be a pointer, a shared_pointer or a reference to a mesh type. for example